 Data collection

-We will use a semi-structured interview guide (Appendix 1) that includes questions about the participant and, if applicable, their school and questions related to the objectives for the context analysis.
+We will use a semi-structured interview guide (Appendix 1) that includes questions about the participant and, if applicable, their school, and questions related to the objectives for the context analysis.
 We will use the same interview guide for all stakeholders, but in a given interview focus on the questions that are most relevant to the informant.
 The initial interview guide will be piloted with two participants and modified.
 As data is collected, the interview guide will be further modified to exclude questions that are already covered satisfactorily, and add or alter questions that need more exploration.

 The number of interviews will be determined pragmatically, rather than be predetermined.
 We expect to find important differences in data collected from teachers, head teachers and ICT managers across rural and urban, and public and private schools.
 We will aim for data saturation in terms of those differences, as far as time allows .